congphase/dsp-epfl/lesson_notes/1_1_4_complex_exponentials.md

     - This exlains why the car wheels in movies look like going backward while the car obviously move forward (The rotation speed of the wheel is larger than the frame rate of the camera)

 ## Reference
-- Take a look at the relationship between Euler's formula $ e^{j\omega} = a + jb $ and Trigonometry [here](../docs/eulerformula.pdf).
+- Take a look at the relationship between Euler's formula $e^{j\omega} = a + jb$ and Trigonometry [here](../docs/eulerformula.pdf).
 Briefly speaking, it applies the reasoning in trigonometry fashion to the fashion in a Complex plane by mapping the cosine-and-sine to the real-and-imaginary.